St. Luke's United Methodist Church (Dubuque, Iowa): History

 The pipe organ in the church is also of historic interest.
-When the Farand and Votey organ was purchased, two train cars were required to bring the parts to Dubuque.
+When the organ was purchased from the Farrand & Votey Organ Company, two train cars were required to bring the parts to Dubuque.
 Because the train could not get across the river, barges than were used to float the parts over so that they could be installed in the church.
-The organ has about 1,000 pipes.
-At the time of installation, it was one of the largest organs in the area, however over the years it has been eclipsed by others.
-The pipe organ contains 36 ranks or pipes, about 2,200 total and was restored in 1992 by the Fowler Organ Company, Lansing, Michigan.
+At the time of installation, it was one of the largest organs in the area; however, over the years it has been eclipsed by others.
+The instrument contains 36 ranks, 2,060 pipes in total, and was rebuilt in 1992 by the Fowler Organ Company, Lansing, Michigan.